 Immunization and Vaccines

-The currently approved product is a live attenuated vaccine, T144, which has been in constant use for nearly 40 years.
+The approved product is a live attenuated vaccine, T1/44, which has been in use for over 60 years (Olorunshola et al., 2017).
 It suffers from a short duration of efficacy, adverse reactions and cold chain dependence.
 Endobronchial inoculation of the vaccine has been shown to lead to CBPP (Mbulu et al., 2004).
 Furthermore, there has been suspicion that this vaccine and its variants have lost efficacy during the past 10 years and that the vaccination campaigns of 1995 and 1996 did not provide expected levels of protection.
-In 1995, such were the doubts about the identity and potency of the widely used streptomycin resistant variant, T144-SR that its use was discouraged (Tulasne et al., 1996).
+In 1995, such were the doubts about the identity and potency of the widely used streptomycin resistant variant, T1/44-SR that its use was discouraged (Tulasne et al., 1996).
 Various suggestions were made to explain vaccine failure including loss of immunogenicity, increased virulence of outbreaks and insufficient vaccine titres.
 March (2004) recommended improved buffering of the vaccine would improve the viable dose of the vaccine.